 Incentives related to trading ITEC.

 In general, if vessel-owners expect to have surplus ITEC in any given year, they can post it for sale on an electronic market site.
 This could represent significant extra revenue, especially if there is significant asymmetry in performance among vessels.
 Alternatively, they could enter into the market to lease or buy additional pollock catch shares from vessels that are at risk of running short of ITEC needed to complete their pollock harvests.
 Similarly, if a vessel owner needs to buy ITEC, he can do so at the market price or he can offer to lease his pollock catch shares.
 This incentive structure is similar to the incentives for trading pollution offset credits, however it also involves a Dynamic Salmon Savings (and a maximal withholding tax (PSSR) of 60% on early ITEC sales) to control possible excess supplies of ITEC in periods of low Chinook salmon abundance.
 Based on experience in the pollution offset credit markets, it can be expected that the long-run result will be a transfer of pollock catch shares from “dirty” boats to “clean” boats rather than a transfer of ITEC from “clean” boats to “dirty” boats.
 This is because each unit of ITEC is worth more pollock harvests to a “clean” boat than it is to a “dirty” boat.
 It is not known whether credit pricing will be sufficient to deter chronic bad performers who respond only to current incentives as trading is not always required (e.g., 2000 and 2001).
 Monitoring and adjustment will be required (the simulations suggest that a withholding tax of up to 60% can be tolerated without directly harming the pollock harvest).
 However, these are times where the legacy incentives are strongest.
-Just as competition between similar products drives down prices and increases production efficiency, MIP utilizes market incentives to “increase efficiency” (i.e. reduce bycatch) in the fishery.
+Just as competition between similar products drives down prices and increases production efficiency, CIP utilizes market incentives to “increase efficiency” (i.e. reduce bycatch) in the fishery.

 Legacy Incentives